AlanAsAlways/C-Piscine-42-M-laga-Jun-2024/README.md

 In my piscine, most people who passed into the cursus did both Shell projects and up to C 03 - C 06, so, try to reach there

+Feel free to ignore BSQ, but do not fear failures, fear not learning.
+Do as much as your time allows you.

 Please take my notes as references, do not copy them directly, you will just be embarrased trying to explain them to other people.